 When materials are ready, you can pick them up at the Main Library during our lobby hours.
 The rest of the Main Library building remains closed.

 Express retrieval is a free service in which we pull items from our shelves and put them on the hold shelf for you.
-Use this service at our Main, Science-Engineering, Fine Arts, and Health Sciences Libraries.
-Items from these libraries can also be requested to be sent to the Law Library's hold shelf.
+We can pull items from our Main, Science-Engineering, Fine Arts, and Health Sciences Libraries.
+Pick up all items at the Main Library.